bioimaginggroup/nucim/cran-comments.md

 ---

+* "checking files in ‘vignettes’ ...
+WARNING has been" fixed

 * Version 1.0: Functions finalized for upcoming manuscript on Quantitative analyses of the 3D nuclear landscape recorded with super-resolved fluorescence microscopy (Schmid, Cremer, Cremer).

 * There are no reverse dependencies.